HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week2.md

 ***You cannot build a failure detector that is 100 percent complete, meaning, it detects all failures.***

-Essentially, this boild down to the fact that the failure detector problem is equivalent to another well-known problem in distributed computing known as consensus.
+Essentially, this build down to the fact that the failure detector problem is equivalent to another well-known problem in distributed computing known as consensus.

 In real life, failure detectors always guarantee completeness 100 percent of the time. close to the 100%, but never getting exactly at 100 percent.